Etale and crystalline companions, I: Higher-dimensional varieties

 As discussed in the introduction, a key tool in reducing the study of general coefficient objects to the case of curves is the preservation of irreducibility of a coefficient object under restriction to a suitable curve, but the usual proof of this in the \'etale case does not apply in the crystalline case.
 We give a replacement argument here using weights; we make no effort to strengthen the final result because this can easily be done \emph{a posteriori} (see \S\ref{sec:abe-esnault}).
 We then deduce parts (iii) and (iv) of Conjecture~\ref{conj:deligne}, as well as a weak version of (ii).

 \begin{lemma} Let $\calE$ be a geometrically irreducible coefficient object on $X$ and choose $x \in X^\circ$.
 Then for some positive integer $n$, there exists a curve $C$ in $X_n$ containing $x$ such that $\calE|_C$ is irreducible. \end{lemma} \begin{proof} Instead of keeping track of the extension degree $n$, we adopt the convention that we may enlarge $k$ freely during the argument, replacing $x$ with some closed point lying over it.

-Apply Remark~\ref{R:elementary fibration} with $\calF$ equal to the trace-zero component of $\calE^\dual \otimes \calE$.
-By enlarging $k$ (this is the only point at which it is necessary to do so), we may ensure that $U$ contains a $k$-rational point $y$.
-We claim that $C := f^{-1}(y)$ has the desired effect.
+To begin with, we may assume that $x \in X(k)$.